ozpc99/My-Recipes/README.md

 ### Rename Cuisine Category Modal
 ![Rename Cuisine Category Modal](/docs/screenshots/rename_cuisine.png) When a user is signed in and they own the category, they can rename it by clicking the rename button.
 This triggers a Bootstrap modal containing a form where users can input a new name.
-When the rename button is clicked, the edit_category app route function gets the data from the form and commits the new name to the Cuisine database for that cuisine_id, overwriting the previous name.
+When the save changes button is clicked, the edit_category app route function gets the data from the form and commits the new name to the Cuisine database for that cuisine_id, overwriting the previous name.

 ### Delete Cuisine Category Modal
 ![Delete Cuisine Category Modal](/docs/screenshots/delete_cuisine.png)